yurigushiken/pdf-to-notion/readme.md

 # Ignore the config.py file
 config.py
-Make sure to include an example metadata.csv in the metadata directory for users to reference.

-Notes
+Additional Notes
 Ensure your Google Drive and Notion API credentials are correctly set up in the config.py file.
 Share your Google Drive folder with the service account email from your Google API credentials.
+You can modify the scripts to use other language models or APIs if needed.
-This project aims to streamline the process of managing and organizing PDF documents, making it easier to keep track of important information and access it efficiently.
+This setup helps streamline the process of managing PDF metadata and integrating it seamlessly with Notion, making it an efficient tool for organizing and accessing your documents.